hethwiQ/hethwiQ/README.md

 - 👀 I’m interested in ... operating systems, and coding
 - 🌱 I’m currently learning ... how to use Github Pages
 - 💞️ I’m looking to collaborate on ... my projects Hora.
-- 📫 How to reach me ...[Social Profiles 🔗](https://snipfeed.co/hethwik)
+- 📫 How to reach me ...
+[Social Profiles 🔗](https://snipfeed.co/hethwik)